ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 Sometimes spaCy generates an incorrect dependency parse.
-This happens often in sentences that contain medical terminology, especially when medical terms are used in different contexts than those in which they occurred in the training corpora.
+This happens often in sentences that contain medical terminology, especially when medical terms are used in different contexts than those in which they might have occurred in the training corpora.
 For instance, the simple sentence

     ``The spleen measures 7.5 cm.``